FREQUENTLY ASKED QUESTIONS

 Watch our Quick Tip video to learn more:

 Yes.
 By law, you can EITHER receive the court ordered child support OR the cash assistance, but not both.
-Starting January 1, 2022, if you receive cash assistance for your child or children through the CalWORKs program, the amount of the current month’s child support payment that is “passed through” to you may change from $50 up to $100 if you have one child, and up to $200 if you have two or more children living in the home.
-This is because the law that covers this “passthrough” has permanently changed.
+If you get cash assistance for your child or children through the CalWORKs program, the amount of the current month’s child support payment that is “passed through” to you may be up to $100 if you have one child, and up to $200 if you have two or more children living in the home.

 Under Title 45, Code of Federal Regulations (CFR), section 302.31(a)(2), states must enforce spousal support for a spouse or former spouse who is living with the children provided two conditions are met.
-First, enforcement shall occur only if a support obligation has been established for that spouse and second, only if the child support obligation is being enforced under the state plan (as opposed to a “private” case).
-Under this rule, California Child Support Services can only collect spousal support while collecting current support for a minor child.
+First, Child Support Services can only help if an order for spousal support exists and only if the order for child support is being handled through Child Support Services (as opposed to a “private” case).
+Under this rule, California Child Support Services can only collect spousal support while collecting current support for a child under 18.
 Once all the children have legally emancipated, California Child Support Services can no longer collect or enforce a spousal support order.

 This applies to current support only.
 Spousal support has nothing to do with the collection of past due child support, or “arrears”.